IngvarKofoed/AlfredAI/memory-bank/progress.md

 -   **Memory Bank Foundation:** The core Memory Bank documents (`projectbrief.md`, `productContext.md`, `activeContext.md`, `systemPatterns.md`, `techContext.md`, `progress.md`) have been initialized.
 -   The assistant (Gemini) can create and edit these Markdown files.
+-   **`parseAssistantMessage` Integration:** The `parseAssistantMessage` function from [`backend/src/assistant-message/parse-assistant-message.ts`](backend/src/assistant-message/parse-assistant-message.ts) has been integrated into the main application flow in [`backend/src/index.ts`](backend/src/index.ts).
+A new POST route `/assistant/message` is now available to handle and parse assistant messages.

 ## What's Left to Build (High-Level)